dhis2/developer-portal/docs/tutorials/app-runtime-dynamic-query.md

 You can try extending this example by experimenting with **dynamic filters** - for instance, allowing a user to input a search term and refetching with a `filter` parameter.

-### More examples?
--   Please check the app runtime documentation for more examples [like this one](https://github.com/dhis2/app-runtime/blob/master/examples/cra/src/components/IndicatorList.js)
--   You can also try to follow [this exercise](https://github.com/dhis2/academy-web-app-dev-2021/tree/main/workshop-1/04-app-runtime/query) on data queries from the [web app academy 2021](/events/academy-workshops-2021)
-- Another example of using dynamic queries to fetch pages can be found [here](https://developers.dhis2.org/docs/app-runtime/hooks/usedataquery/#dynamic-query)

 ### Want to learn more?
 -   Check the [DHIS2 application runtime](/docs/app-runtime/getting-started) documentation or watch this [short video presentation](https://youtu.be/pvIppH5plMU?list=PLo6Seh-066Rze0f3zo-mIRRueKdhw4Vnm&t=54) introducing the app runtime (about 30 min)

 -   Get an overview of the DHIS2 Web API in this [video presentation](https://youtu.be/F95LTzAzESQ?list=PLo6Seh-066Rze0f3zo-mIRRueKdhw4Vnm) (about 30 min) or check out the [DHIS2 Core Web API](https://docs.dhis2.org/en/develop/using-the-api/dhis-core-version-master/introduction.html) documentation

+-   The [Web Academy 2025 App Runtime section](https://dhis2.github.io/academy-web-app-dev/docs/web-academy/appruntime) includes hands-on tasks on data queries and pagination

+- Another example of using dynamic queries to fetch pages can be found [here](https://developers.dhis2.org/docs/app-runtime/hooks/usedataquery/#dynamic-query)

 ## What's Next?
 In the next section, you’ll learn how to use the `useDataMutation` hook to mutate or write data!